Kentico/Home/README.md

 ## Resources

-💡 Are you feeling lost in the stack of developer resources?
+ℹ️ Are you feeling lost in the stack of developer resources?
-[The non-exhaustive list of developer resources](/RESOURCES) could help you find appropriate places related to Kentico EMS and Kentico Kontent.
+[**The non-exhaustive list of developer resources**](/RESOURCES) could help you find appropriate places related to Kentico EMS and Kentico Kontent.

+💡 Wanna be part of the **Kentico GitHub Community**?
+See the [Kentico Github site](https://kentico.github.io) and join us if you like what you discover.
+After joining, you could also start browsing the [Kentico Github highlights](https://github.com/orgs/Kentico/teams/global-collaborators)!

 ## Getting support for open-source projects